Chat with AI

 It could cost you as little as £5 a month.
 The price depends on: your age, your salary, the amount you’d like to receive when you’re off sick and a couple other factors.
 The best way to find out is by getting your personalised quote.

-The short answer is yes, although to some extent it depends on your lifestyle and financial circumstances.
-If losing a source of income would make it hard for you to meet your rent or mortgage payments, cover your bills or even pay for daily essentials then yes, it’s definitely worth it.
-If you have a family to support it’s even more important.
+Income protection insurance can be worth it, although to some extent it depends on your lifestyle and financial circumstances.
+If losing a source of income would make it hard for you to meet your rent or mortgage payments, cover your bills or even pay for daily essentials then you may definitely want to consider it.
+If you have a family to support it could be even more important.
 Not only does it give you financial security, it provides peace of mind.

 If you choose Eleos for your income protection insurance, you pay for your policy each month by debit or credit card.